davestewart/davestewart-site-old/content/blog/programming/nuxt-layers/index.md

 | Alias          | `~/layers/some-layer`              | Expands internally to absolute path |
 | Glob           | `some-layer/**/*.vue`              | Expands to an array of paths        |

-And here's a small sample of some of [25+ path-related](https://github.com/davestewart/nuxt-layers-utils#nuxt-config) config options (along with some quirks):
+And here's a sample of the differences between some of [25+ path-related](https://github.com/davestewart/nuxt-layers-utils#nuxt-config) config options (along with some quirks):

 | Name                                                             | Abs | Root | Layer | Alias | Glob | Notes                                            |
 |------------------------------------------------------------------|:---:|:----:|:-----:|:-----:|:----:|--------------------------------------------------|